cnoe-io/website/docs/reference-implementation/installations/idpbuilder/override.md

   name: argocd-cm
 ```

+The corresponding built-in manifest can be found [here](https://github.com/cnoe-io/idpbuilder/blob/eab34d6c75784f3dce44896e141afbc2a40de03c/pkg/controllers/localbuild/resources/argo/install.yaml#L21082-L21096).

 This instructs idpbuilder to use the provided manifest for `argocd-cm` only.
 The built-in Kubernetes manifests are used for everything but `argocd-cm`.
-The specified file can contain multiple yaml documents.